NarenSham/H2o-Review-Prediction-Engine/README.md

 # H2o-Review-Prediction-Engine
-:fire:A review sentiment prediction for any dataset using h2o
+:fire: A review sentiment prediction analysis for any dataset using h2o

 # Classify Review Data